merge-api/merge-sdk-kotlin/docs/hris/BankInfoApi.md

 //import dev.merge.client.hris.models.*

 val apiInstance = BankInfoApi() val accountType : kotlin.String = accountType_example // kotlin.String | If provided, will only return BankInfo's with this account type.
-Options: ('SAVINGS', 'CHECKING')
+Options: ('SAVINGS', 'CHECKING')  * `SAVINGS` - SAVINGS * `CHECKING` - CHECKING
 val bankName : kotlin.String = bankName_example // kotlin.String | If provided, will only return BankInfo's with this bank name.
 val createdAfter : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return objects created after this datetime.
 val createdBefore : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return objects created before this datetime.